 A: You can contribute toward your pledge using cash, checks, automatic bank payments, stock, IRAs, donor advised funds or credit card payments.
 Visit this page for more info about ways to give.

 A: Annual pledges support all aspects of All Saints’ mission, from our peace and justice ministries, to our children and youth programs, to having our outstanding staff.
 Every pledge matters and even a modest increase in your yearly personal giving is magnified dramatically when our entire community gives together.

 Q: How much should I give with an annual pledge?

 A: We ask each person to consider making a pledge that is bold yet achievable based on his or her financial situation.
 A tithe is 10% of one’s income and is a goal many strive for each year.
 The following chart can help you determine how much to commit with your annual pledge.

 A: We ask everyone to make a pledge beginning in October for the following year so that we can plan our budget for the coming year.
 Of course, new pledges are welcomed throughout the year.

 Q: When do I pay my pledge?

 A: Many people fulfill their pledge monthly, quarterly, or even in one payment.
-However, you may fulfill your pledge in as many payments as you wish throughout the year.
-Pledges are fulfilled on a calendar year basis, beginning January 1.
+However, you may fulfill your in as many payments as you wish before December 31.

 Q: How can I pledge when I don’t know what I can afford during the next year?